okx/okexchain-docs/smart-contracts/verify-proxy-contract/verify-proxy-contract.md

 Logic: The address of KIP20Implementation contract Admin: admin cannot be KIP20 token owner
 Data: use the initialization data you saved before
 - Click the “Deploy” button and Metamask will pop up
-- Click the “confirm” button to sign and broadcast transaction to OKC.
+- Click the “confirm” button to sign and broadcast transaction to OKTC.
 ## Verify Proxy Contract on OKLink
 Note: The way to verify the KIP20TokenImplementation contract is the same as before.
 - Go to your contact page and click on “Verify and Publish”